 It seems to have become customary for motorcycle manufacturers to leverage the hype surrounding the custom scene to release their newest models.
 Yamaha and BMW started the trend a few years ago followed closely by Ducati, and Harley Davidson even jumped on the bandwagon with their ‘Battle of the Kings’ build off.
 In 2015 the Milwaukee companies European arm tasked its dealers with modifying their water-cooled Street 750, but for 2016 it’s their latest incarnation of the 883 Sportster that’s getting all the attention.

 This time round Harley has reached outside of their own network, inviting some of Europe’s top builders to modify the 883 Sportster.
-In a recent post on BikeExif you can see all of the bikes built for the Battle of the Kings, but it was this 883, built by Zadig Motorworks in Belgium that really appealed to me.
+In a recent post on BikeExif you can see all of the bikes built for the Battle of the Kings, but it was this Harley 883 Cafe Racer, built by Zadig Motorworks in Belgium that really appealed to me.
 After seeing the bike being pieced together on the Zadig Instagram account I spoke to workshop owner Fabrizio Giordano about this incredible build.

-The build of the Cafe Racer styled Sportster, which has been affectionately name ‘Tony Montana’ was completed in conjunction with Belguim’s biggest Harley Davidson dealer, Mekadrama.
-“Their idea was to create a new bike around Martin Scorsese movie character.” says Fabrizio.
+The build of this Harley 883 Cafe Racer, which has been affectionately named ‘Tony Montana’ was completed in conjunction with Belgium’s biggest Harley Davidson dealer, Mekadrama.
+“Their idea was to create a new bike around Martin Scorsese movie character,” says Fabrizio.
 “Their only prerequisite was that the bike maintains factory standards and utilises a cafe racer style.”
 The brief sounded pretty simple, but there was one more condition that would have to be met.
 The bike should be able to be recreated in a workshop in no more than 30 hours.

 Why 30 hours?
-Mekadrama had a bigger plans than simply creating a one off Sportster for the Battle of the Kings competition.
+Mekadrama had bigger plans than simply creating a one-off Sportster for the Battle of the Kings competition.
 They wanted Zadig to create a prototype for a limited edition of XL883 and XL1200 based Sportsters to offer to the European customers.